Jaxson Hayes: Professional career

-New Orleans Pelicans (2019–present)
+New Orleans Pelicans (2019–2023)

-On June 20, 2019, the Atlanta Hawks selected Hayes with the eighthth overall pick of the 2019 NBA draft and then had his draft rights traded, along with the draft rights to Nickeil Alexander-Walker, the draft rights to Didi Louzada and a heavily protected 2020 first round pick, to New Orleans Pelicans in exchange for the draft rights to De'Andre Hunter and Solomon Hill.
+On June 20, 2019, the Atlanta Hawks selected Hayes with the eighth overall pick of the 2019 NBA draft and then had his draft rights traded, along with the draft rights to Nickeil Alexander-Walker and Didi Louzada, plus a heavily protected 2020 first-round pick, to the New Orleans Pelicans in exchange for the draft rights to De'Andre Hunter and Solomon Hill.
 The trade was officially completed on July 7.

-Hayes made his NBA debut for the Pelicans on October 10, 2019, scoring 19 points on 8-of-11 shooting against the Golden State Warriors in an 11 point loss.
+Hayes made his NBA debut for the Pelicans on October 10, 2019, scoring 19 points on 8-of-11 shooting against the Golden State Warriors in an 11-point loss.
 On November 17, he made his first career start in place of the injured Derrick Favors, achieving his first double-double with 10 points and 10 rebounds along with 3 blocks in a 108–100 victory over the Golden State Warriors.
 On January 9, 2020, Hayes recorded his second NBA double-double, scoring 14 points and adding 12 rebounds to go along with 4 blocks in under 24 minutes of play.
 Days later, Hayes recorded 18 points and 10 rebounds in a victory over the New York Knicks, tallying consecutive double-doubles for the first time in his NBA career.
-The following night, Hayes posted a then career-high 20 points in a 35 point loss to the Boston Celtics.
+The following night, Hayes posted a then-career-high 20 points in a 35-point loss to the Boston Celtics.

 On May 7, 2021, Hayes scored a season-high 19 points in a 107–109 loss to the Philadelphia 76ers.
 On May 14, he matched this total in a 122–125 loss to the Golden State Warriors.

 Hayes saw minimal playing time to start the 2021–22 season.
 On December 6, 2021, the Pelicans assigned him to their NBA G League affiliate, the Birmingham Squadron.
 He was recalled from the G League two days later.
-On January 1, 2022, Hayes scored a season-high 23 points, alongside seven rebounds, in a 113–136 loss to the Milwaukee Bucks.
+On January 1, 2022, Hayes registered a season-high 23 points, alongside seven rebounds, in a 113–136 loss to the Milwaukee Bucks.
 He again scored 23 points, alongside twelve rebounds, on April 5, 2022, during a 123–109 win over the Sacramento Kings that helped the Pelicans clinch a play-in tournament spot.
 During the second half of the season, Hayes moved into the starting lineup and averaged 10.7 points and 5.7 rebounds per game over the last 23 games of the season.
 The Pelicans qualified for their first playoff appearance since 2018 after play-in wins over the San Antonio Spurs and Los Angeles Clippers.

 The Pelicans faced the Phoenix Suns during the first round of the playoffs.
-On April 22, 2022, during a 111–114 Game 3 loss, Hayes was ejected after receiving a flagrant 2 foul for pushing Suns forward Jae Crowder.
+On April 22, 2022, during a 111–114 game 3 loss, Hayes was ejected after receiving a flagrant 2 foul for pushing Suns forward Jae Crowder.
 Hayes finished the game with four points and six rebounds in only ten minutes of action.
 The Pelicans wound up losing the series in six games.